 But the fights, they matter.
-The Trigonal: Fight For Justice gives us fights in the dojo, fights in the ring, fights in bars and fights in the street.
-Countering Ignacio we have Paul Allica (Wolf Warrior 2) as James Lowe, Tan’s head fighter and Christian Vasquez as the goon responsible for hospitalizing Annie.
+The Trigonal: Fight For Justice gives us fights in the dojo, fights in the ring, fights in bars, and fights in the street.
+Countering Ignacio we have Paul Allica (Wolf Warrior 2, The Siege of Robin Hood) as James Lowe, Tan’s head fighter, and Christian Vasquez as the goon responsible for hospitalizing Annie.
 But he has some allies.
 Action director Sarah Chang gets in front of the camera as Mei Li.
 And director Soberano turns up as Detective Pascual, a graduate of the Harry Callahan Police Academy.
-Of course, if there are cops, there’s going to be shootouts as well.
+Of course, if there are cops, there are going to be shootouts as well.

 The final act, of course, is The Trigonal itself.
 And it’s one nice, long Bloodsport style montage of fights.
-We get multiple styles of martial arts both bare handed and with weapons showcased here.
-It’s interrupted by some scenes with the police entering the building.
+We get multiple styles of martial arts both bare-handed and with weapons showcased here.
+The action in the ring is interrupted by scenes of the police storming the building.
 And that gives us a nice fight between Soberano and veteran Filipino actor/stuntman Levi Ignacio (BuyBust).
 And yes, he is Ian’s father.